Chart Color Schemes

 Leppington - Catherine Field's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Leppington - Catherine Field's health outcomes data shows excellent results, notably for younger age groups with low prevalence rates for common health conditions.
+Leppington-Catherine Field's health outcomes data shows excellent results, with younger age groups having particularly low prevalence rates for common health conditions.

-Approximately 53% (~11,607 people) of the total population has private health cover.
+Approximately 53% (~11,607 individuals) of the total population has private health cover.
 The most prevalent medical conditions are arthritis (affecting 6.0% of residents) and asthma (5.7%).
-A majority, 78.5%, report being completely free from medical ailments compared to Greater Sydney's 77.9%.
-The area has 9.8% (2,132 people) of residents aged 65 and over.
-Health outcomes among seniors are above average but require more attention than the broader population.
+Notably, 78.5% of residents claim to be completely free from medical ailments compared to Greater Sydney's average of 77.9%.
+The area has a senior population (aged 65 and over) of 9.8%, equating to 2,132 individuals.
+While health outcomes for seniors are above average, they require more attention than the broader population.

 Frequently Asked Questions - Health